 The bones of the knee are covered with a smooth, glistening layer called articular cartilage and connected by strong ligaments and powerful muscles that are attached to the thigh and calf by tendons, and which provide side-to-side stability.
 In a healthy knee, all of these structures work together to allow the knee to flex (bend) and extend (straighten) the lower leg smoothly.

 The knee can be thought of as having three compartments: the medial (inner), the lateral (outer) and the patellofemoral (where the patella or kneecap meets the femur).
 In addition, there are two specialized types of cartilage within the knee joint called the lateral and medial meniscus.
-These act as shock absorbers within the knee joint.
+These act as shock absorbers between the thigh bone and the lower leg bones.
 Two ligaments – the anterior cruciate ligament (ACL) and the posterior cruciate ligament (PCL) – contribute to the knee's stability.

-In a person with knee osteoarthritis, the normally smooth surfaces of the joint becomes roughened and may cause increased pain, stiffness, and limited motion.
+People with knee osteoarthritis complain of pain, stiffness, and limited motion in their knee.
 Although it is most common in older people, younger patients may get post-traumatic arthritis.
 This is a form of early onset osteoarthritis that results from an injury to the ligaments, cartilage and/or bone in or around a joint.
-This causes instability that increases the wearing down of cartilage surfaces.
+People who are born with abnormalities in the shape of their bones or joints can also have osteoarthritis at earlier ages.

-Various inflammatory disorders can affect the knee joint, including gout, psoriatic arthritis and rheumatoid arthritis.
+Various inflammatory disorders can affect the knee joint, including gout, psoriatic arthritis, rheumatoid arthritis, and lupus .

-Symptoms include knee joint aching, soreness and pain, and swelling and stiffness.
-Sometimes this leads to reduced activity and muscle weakness.
+Symptoms include knee joint aching, stiffness, pain, and mild swelling.
+These symptoms often lead to reduced activity and muscle weakness.
 Weakened muscles can lead to instability and decreased ability to control the knee, further limiting the ability to participate in enjoyable activities.
-The knee joint may develop cysts, bone spurs, or loss of cartilage.
-The absence of cartilage will cause friction and narrowing of the joint space.
+The knee joint may develop cysts, bone spurs, or loss of cartilage, which can be seen on X-rays.

+Sometimes, people actually feel a catching or clicking within the knee when they bend or flex their knee.
 Generally, loading the knee joint with activities such as walking long distances, standing for long periods of time, or climbing stairs makes arthritis pain worse.
-When the arthritis has gotten to be severe, the pain may occur even when sitting or lying down.
-The pain is usually felt in the inside part of the knee, but also may be felt in the front or back of the knee.
-As the cartilage is worn away preferentially on one side of the knee joint, people may find their knee will become more knock-kneed or bowlegged.
+When the arthritis has gotten to be severe, the pain may occur even when sitting, lying down or sleeping.
+The pain can be felt anywhere around the knee: As the cartilage is worn away preferentially on one side of the knee joint, people may find their knee will become more knock-kneed or bowlegged.

 If you have been diagnosed with osteoarthritis, having an affected knee does not mean that you will develop arthritis in the opposite knee.
 About 40% of patients who have osteoarthritis in one knee will have the same condition in the other knee.
 In contrast, patients with rheumatoid arthritis often develop problems in both knees.

-Osteoarthritis of the knee may be treated by a sports medicine physician or an orthopedic surgeon, depending on your particular condition.
-A physical therapist may be able to treat less severe cases to help reduce pain and increase your mobility.
+Osteoarthritis of the knee may be treated by a sports medicine physician, rheumatologist, or an orthopedic surgeon, depending on your type of arthritis and what kinds of treatment you are looking for.
+A physical therapist is a crucial team member and should always be consulted to help you reduce pain and increase your mobility.
 If your knee pain is a result of rheumatoid arthritis, gout or other form of inflammatory arthritis, you should consult a rheumatologist.
 (Find a doctor who diagnoses and treats knee arthritis.)

-An accurate diagnosis for knee arthritis relies on three elements:
+An accurate diagnosis for knee arthritis relies on an evaluation and physical exam, laboratory tests, and imaging.

 Your doctor will ask about your medical history and symptoms, and then conduct physical exam to assess:

-If the physical exam suggests you may have knee osteoarthritis, various types of radiological imaging exams may be used to confirm the diagnosis and determine the level of joint degeneration.
+If the physical exam suggests you may have knee osteoarthritis, imaging exams may be used to confirm the diagnosis and rule out other conditions.

 X-rays are very helpful in diagnosing advanced knee osteoarthritis because the joint will have specific characteristics, including:

-Nonsurgical methods to relieve pain and stiffness should are usually tried first.
-These may include physical therapy, and/or oral pain medications or injections of corticosteroid or other agents.
+Nonsurgical approaches to relieve pain and stiffness should always be tried first.
+These include physical therapy, weight loss, self-management programs and cognitive behavioral therapies.
+Oral pain medications or periodic injections of corticosteroids into the knee can help decrease pain and improve function.
 Inflammatory arthritis in the knee is usually managed medically rather than surgically.
-For osteoarthritis, and advanced case knee arthritis, knee replacement surgery (whether total or partial) is common, although other surgeries may be appropriate for certain cases.
+For osteoarthritis, and advanced case knee arthritis, knee replacement surgery is common, although other surgeries may be appropriate for certain cases.

 It is difficult to predict the timing and progression of knee arthritis.
 Sometimes, pain increases and the ability to participate in daily activities decreases despite nonsurgical treatment plans.
 In those cases, surgery may be recommended.